-- roles and responsibilities for claims and other departments; - information regarding available resources; - details for scalability for larger events including pre- and post-event loss projection and staffing modeling tools; and - operational guidelines and directives for TWIA's response to a catastrophe.
+- roles and responsibilities for Claims and other departments; - information regarding available resources; - details for scalability for larger events including pre- and post-event loss projection and staffing modeling tools; and - operational guidelines and directives for TWIA's response to a catastrophe.

 A complete copy of the 2013 TWIA catastrophe plan was included in the Annual Report Card submitted May 31, 2013.
+The 2014 catastrophe plan will be presented in the May 30, 2014 Annual Report Card.

 TWIA has activated the catastrophe plan six times since January 1, 2012 for localized wind and hail events.
 Leadership's commitment to planning and the proficient execution of that plan is evidenced by TWIA policyholder satisfaction levels.
 TWIA's Customer Care Survey was initially implemented in April 2012.
-In June 2012, TWIA began including scan codes on payment letters that link policyholders to the Customer Care Survey, as well as posting a link on the Association's website.
+Since June 2012, TWIA payment letters have included QR codes that link policyholders to the Customer Care Survey.
+The survey is also accessible through the Association's website, www.twia.org.
 The following exhibits illustrate policyholders' positive reactions to the improvements management has implemented.

-TWIA Customer Survey Scores
+2013 TWIA Customer Survey Scores